The above image is from the Raspberry Pi Foundation.

 The Raspberry Pi 7-inch Touch Display is an 800x400 LCD screen that resembles a tablet to the everyday user.
 The Raspberry Pi display connects to Raspberry Pi devices via the Pi’s GPIO port (for power) and the Pi’s DSI port (via ribbon cable for media data).

-At just 7 inches, this screen is obviously smaller than a standard TV screen.
-However, with its small size, it is excellent for certain digital sign deployments, such as desk digital signs or small digital signs that display meeting room schedules.
+At just 7 inches, this screen is smaller than a standard TV screen.
+However, it is excellent for certain digital sign deployments, such as desk digital signs or small digital signs that display meeting room schedules.

 Where can I find a 13-inch screen for my Raspberry Pi?

 You may want a bigger Raspberry Pi display for your digital sign.
 People often search for compatible 13-inch screens for their Raspberry Pi.
-This screen size is a typical size for most laptop computers, and it gives a bit more real estate compared to the Raspberry Pi Touch Display.
+This screen size is a typical size for most laptop computers, and it provides a bit more area compared to the Raspberry Pi Touch Display.

 Where can I buy a 4.5-inch display that’s compatible with a Raspberry Pi?